 Occasionally I include the work of other writers, with their permission, whose work I consider particularly valuable.
 I shall add to new writings as I publish new articles.

-(click any title to learn more about each writing)
+(click any title to access the article)

 Growing food in your garden offers multiple benefits.
 Most important are the benefits to our wellbeing.
 Fresh vegetables from our garden can be healthier.
 They are beautiful, especially when grown amongst flowers.
 A garden that feeds and delights us can be a sanctuary that heals our spirit.
 Gardening is a meditation if we do it with mindfulness and work with instead of against nature.
 It is an expression of our creativity.